 - Students scan the QR codes to reveal the name of that part and match the name to the definitions.

-- Create cubes for reflection questions, journal questions, brain break activities or fast-finisher tasks.
+Create cubes for reflection questions, journal questions, brain break activities, or fast-finisher tasks … there are countless applications!

 - Use a shared space on your school intranet or website where students can upload their completed digital works.

 - Generate a QR code for each student’s work.